If your turtle’s shell looks dry, it’s probably because one of these three reasons. And fortunately, they are all easy fixes!

 Let’s get straight to it.

-Let’s start with hard water mineral deposits.
+Now lets learn more about hard water mineral deposits.

 Your Turtle’s Shell Is Dry From Hard Water Deposits

 Hard water is essentially water with a relatively high content of dissolved calcium and magnesium.
-It is often found in the Western half of the United States, in states such as Texas, Oklahoma, Utah, and Nevada, but can be found in parts all over the country.
+It is often found in the Western half of the United States, in states such as Texas, Oklahoma, Utah, and Nevada, but can be found in states all over the country.
 Despite what you might think, hard water is actually safe to drink for you and your turtle.
 In fact, some studies have shown that hard-chlorinated water can reduce plaque build-up in arteries.

 Potential health benefits aside, hard water can ruin the aesthetic of your turtle’s shell.
 So, how do you know hard-water is the reason your turtle’s shell looks dry?

 - Start putting mineral spring water in your tank OR

 - Treat your water with a conditioner first.
 You can get this turtle water conditioner for $3 on Amazon.

 - Mix some apple cider vinegar (a few tablespoons) in a bowl with mineral spring water.